Best jobs in Japan for foreigners without Japanese

 Why it works:

-• Language often irrelevant
+• Language is often irrelevant

-• Appearance and talent focused
+• Appearance and talent are the focus

 Common fields: